thomas-crane/nen/readme.md

 ### Deactivating an environment

-To deactivate an environment, the `stop` command.
+To deactivate an environment, the `stop` command can be used.
 This command will first try to determine if there is an active environment.
 If both `$NEN_OLD_PATH` *and* `$NEN_ENV` are unset, it is assumed that there is no active environment and the command stops.

 If at least one of these variables is set, the following things happen: